Cybersex (mixtape)

-Cybersex is the second commercial mixtape by American singer Blackbear, released on November 27, 2017, by Beartrap, Alamo Records, and Interscope Records.
-It was preceded by two official singles; "Playboy Shit" featuring Lil Aaron and "Up In This" with Tinashe.
+Cybersex (stylized in all lowercase) is the second commercial mixtape by American singer Blackbear.
+It was released on November 27, 2017 through Beartrap, Alamo Records, and Interscope Records.
+It was preceded by two official singles; "Playboy Shit" featuring Lil Aaron and "Up in This" with Tinashe.

 Background

-Blackbear released his fifth extended play (EP), Salt on April 2, 2017.
+Blackbear released his fifth EP, Salt, on April 2, 2017.
 He released his third solo studio album Digital Druglord on April 20 to critical acclaim, charting at No. 19 on the Canadian Albums Chart and at No. 14 on the U.S. Billboard 200.
 While touring as a supporting act on American rock band Fall Out Boy's The Mania Tour in North America, Blackbear began writing and recording his next musical project.

 Promotion

 Blackbear first revealed Cybersex on his SoundCloud bio during July which many people did not see until his official reveal on August 13, 2017.

 Singles

 The first single, "Playboy Shit", featuring American rapper Lil Aaron, was released on October 6, 2017 exclusively on PornHub.
 "Playboy Shit" was later released for digital download and streaming on October 13.
-"Up In This", with American singer Tinashe was released as the second single on October 26.
+"Up in This", with American singer Tinashe was released as the second single on October 26.